apani0409/ai-web-scraper/README.md

 Features:

-AI-Based CAPTCHA Solving: Leverages machine learning models to automatically solve CAPTCHAs.
+AI-Based CAPTCHA Solving: "Bright Data" to automatically solve CAPTCHAs.
-Integrated Chatbot: Includes a chatbot interface to request specific information from the website, streamlining data extraction.
+Integrated Chatbot: Includes a chatbot interface to request specific information from the website, streamlining data extraction with ollama3.1.
 Customizable Scraping Targets: Easily configure the scraper to target specific websites.
 Robust Error Handling: Built-in mechanisms to handle various exceptions and challenges during scraping.
 Proxy Support: Option to use proxies to avoid IP blocking.